soulsurfer0/5-Day-AI-Agents-Intensive-Course-with-Google/README.md

 # 5-Day AI Agents Intensive Course with Google 2025

 Welcome!
-This repository contains my personal notes, code, and solutions for the **5-Day AI Agents Intensive Course** hosted by Google.
+This repository contains my personal notes, code, and solutions for the **5-Day AI Agents Intensive Course** hosted by Google X and Kaggle.

 This 5-day online program, crafted by Google's ML researchers and engineers, helps developers explore the foundations and practical applications of AI agents.